mukaiizawa/Paren/man/man3/sp-f.md

 `REST-PARAM` is a rest parameter implement variable length arguments.

 # RETURN VALUE
-The special-operator `f` returns a anonymous functions.
+The special operator `f` returns a anonymous functions.

 The macros `function!` create and returns named function whether `NAME` is already bound.